Sunday, May 28, 2023

 What type of business are you operating?

-Are you a small sari-sari store operator whose refrigeration purpose serves mainly to create ice and frozen sweets and soft drink storage?
+Are you a small sari-sari store operator whose refrigeration purpose serves mainly to create ice, frozen sweets, and soft drink storage?
 Or are you a small eatery whose refrigerator best serves freezing meats, poultry, and fresh vegetable storage?
-The type of fridge will be determined by what kind of business you operate and which priority products need such excellent cooling storage.
+What kind of business you run and which priority products require such excellent cooling storage will determine the type of fridge.

 What items will you be primarily selling?

 This follow-up question tries to distance yourself from the conventional definition of the specific business.
 You may be operating an eatery and have space for a videoke machine that attracts customers who often order a cold beer.
-If customers frequent your shop for ice packs, fast freezing chest freezers may be more idea.
+If customers frequent your shop for ice packs, fast-freezing chest freezers may be a better idea.
 This step is essential, especially since your business plan should align with the eventual model your expansion plans wish to achieve.

 What are your target commodities to place in the fridge?

 Is it primarily frozen meat or soft drinks?
 Or do you wish to keep a greater variety of goods?
-The types of content might influence you to choose between the single door and double door fridges, which can save more energy by opening only the door that stores a particular type of goods.
+The types of content might influence you to choose between single-door and double-door fridges, which can save more energy by opening only the door that stores a particular type of goods.

 Who are your primary customers?